phaethonp/PropertyDevelopment/README.md

 ### Pricing Mechanism:
 The cost of each apartment is pre-determined before the LPs make their capital contribution.
 This provides clarity and transparency, ensuring that LPs are fully aware of what they receive in return for their investment.
+### Maximum Capped Cost
+The GP will establish a predetermined maximum budgeted cost per apartment.
+This cap ensures predictability for the LPs and demonstrates the GP's commitment to cost control and efficiency.
+Any residual funds post-completion will be proportionally returned to the LPs.

 ### General Partner Compensation:
 General Partner Compensation: